GabeScott/standard-works-vault/General Conference/1976 April - On Accepting the Call.md

 # On Accepting the Call

-*By John H. Groberg - Of the First Quorum of the Seventy*
+By Elder John H. Groberg - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1976 General Conference*